sirsanndy/billing-engine/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is the documentation for the Billing Engine service.
 It manages customers, loans, payments, and related billing operations.
-Using REST as API Layers and batch job for managing delinquency status of customer and its loan
+Using REST as API Layers and batch job for managing delinquency status of customer and its loan.
+Secured with JWT and Rate Limiter.

 ## Table of Contents